 Yes, it’s really personal preference as to whether or not to peel the apples.

-How can I make stewed apples without sugar?
+How can I make Stewed Apples without sugar?

 Yes, to make them without the natural sugars in apple cider or apple juice, use water as your cooking liquid.
 They will still taste delicious.

-You can serve these as a simple snack on their own or over yogurt, cottage cheese, Apple Pancakes, or as a side dish for roasted meats.
+You can serve these Stewed Apples as a simple snack on their own or over yogurt, cottage cheese, Apple Pancakes, or as a side dish for roasted meats.
 You could also stir them into oatmeal or use them in Apple Yogurt or Fruit-on-the-Bottom Yogurt.

 How to Store

-Or, you can freeze stewed apples by letting them cool fully, then placing into freezer-safe storage containers.
+Or, you can freeze Stewed Apples by letting them cool fully, then placing into freezer-safe storage containers.
 Freeze for up to 6 months.

 stewed apples in container with spoon